Although partnering with a payroll provider is more practical, it is possible to complete your company's payroll on your own.

-- Workers' compensation contribution
+- Workers' compensation contributions

 - Other benefits

-Step 6: Calculate net pay and pay your employees
+Step 6: Calculate net pay, and pay your employees.

 As you process payroll, it's important to keep records of your transactions for tax and compliance purposes.
-If an employee disputes payment, or the IRS needs some kind of documentation down the line, you need to have records at the ready.
+If an employee disputes payment or the IRS needs some kind of documentation down the line, you need to have records at the ready.
 Especially in the case of an employee disputing a paycheck, it's important to maintain records, including year-to-date payment, so you can sort out any issues that arise.

-- IRS Withholding Calculator
+- IRS withholding calculator